deen360/Paris-housing-prediction/05-monitoring/readm.md

 ->for the online monitoring
 first we run the command (in the terminal)
 # python prepare.py
-which downloads 2 files from the s3 bucket -> ParisHousing_period_01.parquet which is used as the reference file and ParisHousing_period_04.parquet which is used as new data sent
+which downloads 2 files from the s3 bucket -> ParisHousing_period_01.parquet which is used as the reference file and ParisHousing_period_04.parquet which is used as new data sent (alradey done)

 # docker compose up  --build
 we run docker compose up to start the container, this build the docker container